LLM Reference

 Is Claude 3.5 Sonnet or o3-pro open source?

-Claude 3.5 Sonnet is listed under Unknown. o3-pro is listed under Proprietary.
+Claude 3.5 Sonnet is listed under Proprietary. o3-pro is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for vision, Claude 3.5 Sonnet or o3-pro?